-- -- International Technology Scanning Program: The Office of International Programs administers the International Technology Scanning Program, which serves as a means for identifying, assessing, and importing foreign highway technologies and practices that can be cost-effectively adapted to U.S. federal, state, and local highway programs.
+-- International Technology Scanning Program: The Office of International Programs administers the International Technology Scanning Program, which serves as a means for identifying, assessing, and importing foreign highway technologies and practices that can be cost-effectively adapted to U.S. federal, state, and local highway programs.
 Ultimately, the goal of the program is to provide better, safer, and more environmentally sound roads for the American public by implementing the best practices developed abroad.
 Scanning team reviews involve teams of specialists in a particular discipline that are dispatched to consult with foreign counterparts in selected advanced developed countries.
 Participants usually represent the FHWA, state highway departments, local governments, and, where appropriate, transportation trade and research groups, the private sector, and academia.
 Scanning team reviews are conducted in cooperation with the American Association of State Highway Transportation Officials (AASHTO), the Transportation Research Board (TRB), and the National Cooperative Highway Research Program (NCHRP) Panel 20-36.
-Since the program was launched in 1990, approximately 70 reviews have been completed. - -- Exchange Program: The Office of International Programs assists its foreign counterparts with setting up long-term exchange programs for their employees who would like to spend 6 to 12 months with the FHWA.
+Since the program was launched in 1990, approximately 70 reviews have been completed.

+-- Exchange Program: The Office of International Programs assists its foreign counterparts with setting up long-term exchange programs for their employees who would like to spend 6 to 12 months with the FHWA.
 Generally speaking, the FHWA does not spend USG funding on these long-term exchange programs.
-Support comes from foreign sources. - -- Visitors Program: The Office of International Programs also provides short-term, ad hoc international visitor programs for its foreign counterparts who would like to meet with officials in other elements within FHWA and the Department of Transportation.
+Support comes from foreign sources.

+-- Visitors Program: The Office of International Programs also provides short-term, ad hoc international visitor programs for its foreign counterparts who would like to meet with officials in other elements within FHWA and the Department of Transportation.
 The FHWA also refers such requests to appropriate associations and state and local transportation organizations.

-Strategic Goals: Achieving Peace and Security; Promoting Economic Growth and Prosperity; Investing in People; Promoting International Understanding

-Agency Interagency Total USG

-Appropriation Transfers Funding

-\$356,334 \$18,580 \$374,914

-Foreign Private Private Sector Int'l Total Non-USG Governments Sector (U.S.) (Foreign) Orgs Funding \$97,840 Not Tracked \$6,447 \$6,812 \$111,099
+Strategic Goals: Achieving Peace a International Unde noting Economic Gro wth and Prosp erity; Investing in People; Pr omoting USG Funding: Agency Appropriation Interagency Transfers Total USG Funding \$356,334 \$18,580 \$374,914 Non-USG Funding: Foreign Governments Private Sector (U.S.) Private Sector (Foreign) Int'l Orgs Total Non-USG Funding \$97,840 Not Tracked \$6,447 \$6,812 \$111,099 \$111,099